How Much Electricity (Power) Does a TV Use?

 The more pluses near the letter, the less electricity the TV consumes.
 The last class appeared only in 2020.
 And on very old models, you can see the designations B, C, D, E, F, G.

-The most common class for TVs are A+ and A. The first option includes the popular Sony TV model KDL-40W705C.
+The most common classes for TVs are A+ and A. The first option includes the popular Sony TV model KDL-40W705C.
 Its power consumption is 48 W in the on mode per hour.
 The diagonal of the model is 40 inches.
-Supported Resolution is Full HD, while the screen type is a liquid crystal.
+The supported Resolution is Full HD, while the screen type is a liquid crystal.

-Do you wanna know How Much Electricity Does a Mini Fridge Use?
-Find out in this article.
+Related Article: How Much Electricity Does a Mini Fridge Use

 3 TV Models With Low Electricity Consumption

-TVs with A +++ class are distinguished by a high price and are still poorly represented on the market.
+A high price distinguishes TVs with A +++ class and is still poorly represented on the market.
 Therefore, models with the A ++ indicator are most often purchased.
 The most popular of them are:

 1. LG 55LH6407 is an energy-efficient model with a consumption of only 55 watts.
 Annual energy consumption at average load 77 kW.
 The screen diagonal is 55 inches.
 The TV supports modern Full HD and Smart TV standards.

 3. Philips 49PUS6101 is the new 4K TV.
-At the same time, the energy consumption for it is only 66 W per hour.
+At the same time, its energy consumption is only 66 W per hour.

-Each of these models has already been tested by users.
+Users have already tested each of these models.
 Despite the high technical characteristics, the energy costs are really low.

 How to Save Electricity With Your TV